 Jargon buster

-Once you start looking into apprenticeships and traineeships, you’ll probably come across a heap of words you haven’t heard before: technical terms, job titles, organisations and programs.
+Once you start looking into apprenticeships and traineeships, you’ll probably come across a heap of words you haven’t heard before – technical terms, job titles, organisations and programs.
 You’ll definitely hear about a lot of places with letters for names.

-We’ve put this list together to help you decode these terms, and figure out what they mean for your journey as an apprentice or trainee.
-Read through this resource when you get stuck, or use the search bar to look for content on each term.
+We’ve put this list together to help you decode these terms and figure out what they mean for your journey as an apprentice or trainee.
+Read through this resource when you get stuck or use the search bar to look for content on each term.

 Apprenticeship: A learning pathway combining formal study with paid employment.
 Apprenticeships mostly provide training in a skilled trade, such as building and construction, hairdressing, cooking, electrical and automotive.
 They can take anywhere from 3.5 to 4 years.

 Approved training schemes: are determined by the VRQA and specify which qualifications are available as apprenticeships and traineeships in Victoria.
-Each scheme includes terms and conditions such as the nominal duration of an apprenticeship or traineeships, probationary periods and minimum hours for employment and training.
-See here for list of approved training schemes.
+Each scheme includes terms and conditions such as the nominal duration of an apprenticeship or traineeship, probationary periods and minimum hours for employment and training.
+See the list of approved training schemes.ASO (Apprenticeships Support Officer): ASOs help registered apprentices – and their employers – get the most out of the apprenticeship system, with free and confidential support and advice.
+They’re part of a Victorian Government initiative to keep more apprentices in jobs and help more people complete their training.

 Big Build: The Victorian Government is investing $70 billion into major road and rail projects – we call this the Big Build.
 It’s all about transforming our state for the future.

-Certificate: Many apprentices and trainees work towards a Certificate level qualification.
+Certificate: Many apprentices and trainees work towards a certificate-level qualification.
 Certificates are great for starting a new career or upskilling with more specialised skills.

 Competencies: Apprentices and trainees must demonstrate certain competencies throughout their training.
 This means showing you can do specific tasks with the required amount of skill.

-Diploma: Some apprentices and trainees work towards a Diploma.
-These courses specialise more deeply in one area, and generally take longer to complete than Certificate-level qualifications.
+Diploma: Some apprentices and trainees work towards a diploma.
+These courses specialise more deeply in one area and generally take longer to complete than certificate-level qualifications.

 Fair Work Ombudsman: Sets standards for Australian workplace laws.
 Apprentices, trainees and employers can find information on pay rates, conditions and entitlements at the Fair Work Ombudsman.

-Free TAFE Initiative: The Victorian Government covers tuition fees for eligible students in priority courses across lots of different industries, from health and community services to agriculture and construction.
+Free TAFE initiative: The Victorian Government covers tuition fees for eligible students in priority courses across lots of different industries, from health and community services to agriculture and construction.

 HA (Higher Apprenticeship): An HA is an innovative new qualification that extends the benefits of the apprenticeship and traineeship model to training at level 5 and above on the Australian Qualifications Framework.

 Industry awards: Pay rates and entitlements for apprentices and trainees are generally covered by industry awards.
 These outline the minimum pay rates and conditions of employment.
+Browse the Fair Work Ombudsman list of industry and occupation awards to see the award that applies to you.

 Mainstream apprenticeships and traineeships: This is the main track for apprenticeships and traineeships, covering a huge range of occupations from floristry to plumbing to financial services.
 Like all apprenticeships and traineeships, participants get real wages while learning new skills that can set them up for life.

 NES (National Employment Standards): Minimum employment standards for all employees.
-Employers need to give all employees (including apprentices or trainees) a copy of the NES – and make sure their business complies with these standards.
+Employers need to give all employees (including apprentices or trainees) a copy of the NES and make sure their business complies with these standards.

 Off-the-job training: The formal study requirement of an apprenticeship or traineeship.
-This takes place at a Registered Training Organisation (RTO), usually a Victorian TAFE institute.
+This takes place at a registered training organisation (RTO), usually a Victorian TAFE institute.

 On-the-job training: Supervised skills development for apprentices and trainees in the workplace.
 This structured learning must include hands-on experience in a wide range of relevant tasks.